 Mental Health Awareness – A Darker Shade Of Blue Campaign

-I self-published a book earlier in the year called “Why Rainbows May Cry“.
+I self-published a book earlier in the year called ““.
 I had no intention of publishing this book.
 However, I was going through a particularly bad time with relationships and had been for a considerable time.
 It got to the point where I felt as if my head, my heart, my soul, my body just couldn’t take anymore.
 I was like a volcano getting ready to erupt.
 For whatever reason, and I still don’t know how it happened, I started to write poems about the things in my head.
 I managed to put a voice to my feelings and with each poem, I felt a little bit better, and as it went on I felt as if I was taking my power back and was being pro-active as opposed to reactive.
 It gave me that change of mindset.
 It literally saved my life.
 I let several people read some of the poems and they said that I should publish them so that is exactly what I did.

 I have also designed some T-shirts which you can find in my shop.
 The artwork is mine and was produced when I was suffering from post-natal depression and going through a violent relationship leaving me in a refuge with three young children.
 So the artwork comes from my heart and from my soul.